mnieber/skandha/README.md

 # SkandhaJS

-## Rationale
+## Introduction

 The goal of SkandhaJS is to provide data containers that have reusable behaviors.
 These behaviours are implemented in classes called "facets".
-Examples of facets are selection, highlighting, filtering, drag-and-drop, etc. SkandhaJS allows you to connect these facets, which makes it possible to design interactions between different behaviours.
+Examples of facets are selection, highlighting, filtering, drag-and-drop, etc. By connecting these facets, you can create interactions between different behaviours.

+Every facet provides an interface that supports a particular behaviour.
+This interface is used throughout the application, and ensures that the basic mechanism (e.g. for doing selection) is the same everywhere.
+The details of the behaviour depend on callback functions that the programmer provides:

+1. Callbacks decide what exactly happens when an item is selected, highlighted, deleted etc.
+2. Callbacks implement interactions.
+For example: when selecting an item, also higlight it.

+The second point is important for limiting the mixing of concerns that happens when you are combining multiple behaviours.
+This mixing of concerns is unavoidable, but should be limited to specific places that can be easily inspected.

-As a brief illustration, consider the example of selecting a todo in a list of todos.
-We'll assume the application has a state that stores a list of todos, associated selection data (`todoSelection`) and highlight data (`todoHighlight`):
+As a brief illustration, consider the example of selecting a todo in a list of todos:

+1. The application creates a local state to store todos.
+This state contains a `todoSelection` facet.
-1. When the user clicks on a todo in a todo-list, the list component calls `todoSelection.selectItem(todo.id, shift, ctrl)`.
+2. When the user clicks on a todo, the todo-list component calls `todoSelection.selectItem(todo.id, shift, ctrl)`.
-2. The `aspiration` library intercepts the call in order to prepare a so-called `callbackMap`.
-3. Next, the `todoSelection.selectItem` function runs.
-It uses the callbacks in the `callbackMap` to do its work.
+3. The `aspiration` library intercepts the call in order to prepare a so-called `callbackMap`.
+4. Next, the `todoSelection.selectItem` function runs.
+It uses the `select` function from the `callbackMap` to do its work.
-3. Callbacks can take care of side-effects.
-For example, the `select` callback can change `todoHighlight` so that the selected todo is also highlighted.
+5. The `select` callback performs the selection and a side-effect: it highlights the item as well.

+## Benefits

 There are three ways in which facets help you to write generic code:

 1. They can be reused in any container, regardless of what data-type is stored in the container.
+This means that selection, filtering and drag-and-drop work the same everywhere in the application.
 2. They allow you to capture the interaction between behaviours in reusable functions.
 3. They allow you to handle user-interaction in UI components in a uniform way.
 All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of the data-type of the selected items).